mohamed1refaie/notification-service/README.md

 This is a Notification server build with [nodejs](https://nodejs.org/en/), it uses [express](https://expressjs.com/), [mongoose](https://mongoosejs.com/) and [firebase-admin sdk](https://firebase.google.com/docs/admin/setup) to send notifications.
 The Server let you
 1. subscribe a user to the notifications and subscribe a user to a certain topic.
-2. send notification to all the subscribed users, a specific user or users, to a group of users with a common topic.
+2. send notification to all the subscribed users, to a specific user or users, to a group of users with a common topic.
 3. send sms to all the subscribed users and to a specific user or users.
 4. refresh a certain user's firebase token.